 At this stage you will be required to complete a recruitment vetting e-form which will ask more details about you and those you live with.
-You will also be required to undertake biometric vetting, which involves your
+You will also be required to undertake biometric vetting, which involves your DNA and fingerprints being obtained.

-DNA and fingerprints being obtained.
-You will also be required to undertake a drug test where a sample of hair will be taken.
 Further details will be provided at the time.